krishxmatta/dev-zero/src/void-linux-and-suckless-software.md

 The `--repository` flag indicates that we'll be installing the package from our local repository, rather than Void's official repositories.
 The `-f` parameter indicates that we'll be force installing the package, thus wiping out any previous install.

 After the package is installed, we have one last step: hold the package.
-If we were to update our system without holding the package, xbps would install the binary available in Void's official repositories; thus overwriting all of our custom changes.
+If we were to update our system without holding the package, `xbps` would install the binary available in Void's official repositories, overwriting all of our custom changes.
 Holding the package prevents this from happening, and can be done like so:

 ```
 $ xbps-pkgdb -m hold <package-name>
 ```

 ## Updating Packages
 Whenever I use Suckless software, I usually refrain from updating; if it ain't broke, don't fix it.
-Regardless, if you need a new version for some reason, you'll need to first bring the void-packages repository up-to-date.
+Regardless, if you need a new version for some reason, you'll first need to bring the void-packages repository up-to-date.

 ```
 $ git pull